Research Staff

 Qianru Zhu

-Dr. Qianru Zhu is an Engineer/Scientist II in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. Qianru Zhu is a Research Staff Level II in the Energy Systems and Climate Analysis Group at EPRI.

 At EPRI, Dr. Zhu supports research on integrated planning and capacity expansion modeling.
 In her dissertation, she analyzed climate change mitigation and adaptation strategies at diverse scales by applying optimization, risk analysis, and techno-economic modeling frameworks.
 She collaborated with an interdisciplinary team to integrate political-organizational and techno-economic considerations to analyze decarbonization pathways for the U.S. She also collaborated with researchers from Lawrence Berkeley National Laboratory (LBNL) to conduct case studies of the economic impacts of power interruptions to electricity system infrastructure from extreme events.